 - Put smaller items of clothing like socks and belts inside shoes.

-- Empty your wallet of credit cards that you won’t be using and only bring Visa or Mastercard (after you let the bank know that you’re traveling abroad)
+- Empty your wallet of credit cards that you won’t be using and only 1 or 2 credit or debit cards that you know you will need.

 - Leave home the big jars and bottles and use contact lens cases for things like moisturizer and foundation.